KING’S LYNN TO MIDDLETON TOWERS

 Middleton Towers Station.

-Drone shots looking towards King’s Lynn.
+Drone shots looking towards King’s Lynn, taken from Middleton Towers level crossing.